Faridkot district: History

+Location, area & Administration

-Faridkot district is surrounded by district Ferozepur in the North-West, Muktsar in the South-West, Bathinda in the South, and Moga in the West.
-The District covers an area of 1469 km2. which is 2.92% of the total area of the State and accommodates a population of 552,466, which is 2.27% of the total population of the State.
+Faridkot district is surrounded by district Ferozepur in the North-West, Muktsar in the South-West, Bathinda in the South, and Moga in the East.

+The District covers an area of 1469 km2 which is 2.92% of the total area of the State and accommodates a population of 552,466, which is 2.27% of the total population of the State.

 It has three Subdivisions/ Tehsils namely Faridkot, Kotkapura and Jaito and a Sub Tehsil namely Sadiq comprising a total of 171 villages.
 Faridkot District has two development blocks namely Faridkot and Kotkapura.

 In 2020, Faridkot has been made new police division.
 Earlier, Faridkot was part of Ferozepur police division.
 Moga and Mukatsar districts were also attached with Faridkot police division.